-Low-mass, star-forming galaxies are thought to contribute significantly to the reionization of the Universe by redshift z~6 (Wise & Cen 2009; Izotov et al. 2016) due to leaking ionizing radiation from the galaxies.
-Although observations of the population of low-mass, high-redshift systems are limited, it has been found that low-redshift compact starforming galaxies follow similar M-Z and L-Z relations as higher-redshift star-forming galaxies (Izotov et al. 2015).
-Local BCDs are therefore important proxies for studies of the higher redshift Universe, particularly in constraining the faint end slope of the M-Z relation and in understanding how radiation and material from low-mass systems are redistributed to their environments.
+Low-mass, star-forming galaxies are thought to contribute significantly to the reionization of the universe by redshift $z \sim 6$ (Wise & Cen 2009; Izotov et al. 2016), due to leaking ionizing radiation from the galaxies.
+Although observations of the population of low-mass, high-redshift systems are limited, it has been found that low-redshift, compact star-forming galaxies follow similar M-Z and L-Z relations as higherredshift, star-forming galaxies (Izotov et al. 2015).
+Local BCDs are therefore important proxies for studies of the higher-redshift universe, particularly in constraining the faint end slope of the M-Z relation and in understanding how radiation and material from low-mass systems are redistributed to their environments.
 These studies can then inform models on the nature and timing of how the IGM was reionized during the epoch of reionization (Jensen et al. 2013).
 Additionally, understanding the mass loss in low-mass galaxies allows for studies on the metal retention of dwarf galaxies and subsequently, on the chemical evolution of this population of galaxies.

-It is necessary, however, to increase the number of the lowest metallicity BCDs to make better primordial helium abundances measurements, study the low-mass and low-luminosity regimes that these metal-deficient galaxies define, and better understand the physical and chemical evolution of these systems.
-Only a handful of systems are currently known with metallicities of $\leq 0.03 Z{\odot}$ , or $12 + \log(O/H) \lesssim 7.15$ .
-Efforts toward identifying new lowmetallicity systems have typically focused on discoveries through emission-line galaxy surveys (Izotov et al. 2012; Gao et al. 2017; Guseva et al. 2017; Yang et al. 2017), with limited results on identifying new systems that push on the lowest metallicity regime.
-Although the well-known higherluminosity, metal-poor systems I Zwicky 18 (Zwicky 1966), SBS-0335-052 (Izotov et al. 1990), and DDO68 (Pustilnik et al. 2005) have been known for several decades, progress in discovering the most metal-poor systems has been slow.
-Leo P (Giovanelli et al. 2013; Skillman et al. 2013) and AGC198691 (Hirschauer et al. 2016), both having been discovered through the HI 21 cm Arecibo Legacy Fast ALFA (ALFALFA; Giovanelli et al. 2005; Haynes et al. 2011) survey, the Little Cub (Hsyu et al. 2017), and J0811+4730 (Izotov et al. 2018b), discovered through Sloan Digital Sky Survey (SDSS) photometry and spectroscopy respectively, are the recent exceptions.
-James et al. (2015; 2017) conducted a photometric search for low metallicity objects and obtained follow-up spectroscopy on a subset of their sample.
-Using this photometric method, James et al. found a higher success rate in identifying low metallicity systems, with $\sim\!20\%$ of their observed sample being $\leq 0.1\,Z{\odot}$ , though none of their sample had gas phase oxygen abundances of $12 + \log(O/H) \lesssim 7.45$ .
+It is necessary, however, to increase the number of the lowest-metallicity BCDs to make better primordial helium abundances measurements; to study the low-mass and low-luminosity regimes that these metal-deficient galaxies define; and to better understand the physical and chemical evolution of these systems.
+Only a handful of systems are currently known with metallicities of $\leq 0.03 Z{\odot}$, or $12 + \log(O/H) \leq 7.15$.
+Efforts toward identifying new low-metallicity systems have typically focused on discoveries through emission-line galaxy surveys (Izotov et al. 2012; Gao et al. 2017; Guseva et al. 2017; Yang et al. 2017; Senchyna & Stark 2018), with just a few new systems that push on the lowest-metallicity regime.
+Although the well-known higher-luminosity, metalpoor systems I Zwicky 18 (Zwicky 1966), SBS-0335-052 (Izotov et al. 1990), and DDO68 (Pustilnik et al. 2005) have been known for several decades, progress in discovering the most metal-poor systems has been slow.
+Leo P (Giovanelli et al. 2013; Skillman et al. 2013) and AGC198691 (Hirschauer et al. 2016), both having been discovered through the HI 21 cm Arecibo Legacy Fast ALFA (ALFALFA; Giovanelli et al. 2005; Haynes et al. 2011) survey, the Little Cub (Hsyu et al. 2017), and J0811+4730 (Izotov et al. 2018b), discovered through Sloan Digital Sky Survey (SDSS) photometry and spectroscopy, respectively, are the recent exceptions.
+James et al. (2015, 2017) conducted a photometric search for low-metallicity objects and obtained follow-up spectroscopy on a subset of their sample.
+Using this photometric method, James et al. found a higher success rate in identifying low-metallicity systems, with $\sim 20\%$ of their observed sample being $\leq 0.1 Z{\odot}$, though none of their sample had gas-phase oxygen abundances of $12 + \log({\rm O/H}) \lesssim$ 7.45.